 Note: Both the skiing and the teaching pre-courses are a must before attempting the exam first time around.
 One attendance at each pre-course holds indefinitely, although candidates are encouraged to attend further pre-courses if it has been a number of years between the pre-course attended and the exam.
 Alternatively, either the Professional Development Camp and or the Indoor Technical Sessions can be used by those requiring additional help towards the Level Three exam.

 Ski Level Three Certification Preparation Day

 This preparation day is open to all members who have signed up to sit the Level Three exam.
 This applies whether the candidate is re-sitting a portion of the exam or sitting the whole exam.
-The aim is to provide candidates with final exam preparation for their skiing, demos and tasks as well as teaching, technical discussion and analysis.
+The aim is to provide candidates with final exam preparation for their skiing, demonstrations and skill drills as well as teaching, technical discussion and analysis.
 This preparation may include; practice of exam manoeuvres on appropriate terrain with some relevant feedback, plus question and answers for teaching, technical discussion and analysis.

 Name: Michelle Simpson

 Course and Resort: Ski Level Three at Treble Cone

 “After many years of failing the Stage Two exam (now Level Three), the experience of receiving my results envelope was not new to me, but seeing the certificate within was.
 After many years of racing I joined Turoa Snow School in 1999 thinking a few years of teaching would be fun, 11 seasons later I can’t think of anything I would rather be doing than passing on the passion of snowsports to others.
 Gaining my Level Three has closed old rusty doors and opened brand new ones, not to mention left a permanent smile.
 Cheers to all the Examiners and friends that have travelled this journey with me, it was long and hard but worth the effort.”

 Name: Thomas “Spider” Griffiths